SiekamCebule/hackheroes25-advice-service/ADVICE_SYSTEM.md

      - `OpenAIEmbeddingCategoryClassifier` embeds the message using `text-embedding-3-large`.
      - Produces the top 6 category matches (`CategoryMatch` objects) containing the OpenAI similarity score and rank (position in descending order).
      - Matches names against categories stored in Supabase (`advice_categories.name`) using a flexible variant map (supports lowercase, ASCII, `-`, `_`).
   - **Intent detection**
-     - Currently trivial (always returns `None`).
-Hook available for future enhancements.
+    - `OpenAIEmbeddingAdviceIntentDetector` embedduje wypowiedź do TOP5 wyników i porównuje z opisami każdego `AdviceKind`.
+    - Gdy najwyższy wynik przekracza próg (domyślnie 0.45) pipeline traktuje go jako prośbę o konkretny rodzaj, w przeciwnym razie przyjmuje pełną swobodę wyboru.
    - **Candidate retrieval**
      - If preferred kind is present, fetches advices of that kind filtered by matched categories, otherwise by overlap, falling back to the entire catalogue.
   - **Ranking & selection**
-     - Category usage frequencies are lazily cached (one pass on all advices).
-Frequencies help identify rare categories.
+    - Category usage frequencies are lazily cached (one pass on all advices) so we can reward rare categories.
     - For each candidate the pipeline:
-       - Computes a specificity factor based on the number of categories attached to the advice (fewer categories ⇒ higher weight).
+      - Computes a specificity factor `(max_item_categories + 1) / (category_count + 1)` (fewer categories ⇒ stronger weight).
-       - Aggregates contributions from every overlapping `CategoryMatch`:
-         - `similarity_weight` × `ranking_weight` × `rarity_weight` × `specificity_factor`.
+      - Aggregates contributions from every overlapping `CategoryMatch` using `(similarity²) × ranking_weight × rarity_weight² × specificity_factor`.
         - `ranking_weight` leverages the classifier order (1…N).
-         - `rarity_weight` uses `(total_advices + 1)/(frequency + 1)`.
-Extremely rare categories (frequency = 1) receive a strong boost, especially if they appear in TOP2.
+        - `rarity_weight` uses `(total_advices + 1)/(frequency + 1)` and is additionally boosted when a category is unique and sits in TOP2.
+      - Applies intent multipliers (`×1.8` when the advice format matches the user’s request, `×0.15` otherwise).
-       - Adds jitter (±10%) to avoid deterministic behaviour.
+      - Adds jitter (±15%) to avoid deterministic behaviour.
     - If a candidate is the sole advice containing the top-ranked category (frequency = 1 and rank = 1) it is returned immediately (100% probability).
 Rank 2 still receives a very high boost.
     - Otherwise applies a weighted random choice across all candidates based on the computed weights, ensuring a mix of determinism and variety.
    - **Response rendering**
      - `AdviceRecommendation` wraps the advice domain object and a placeholder chat response (to be replaced by LLM-driven text).